ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 *You cannot trace asynchronous requests: no tracing over DynamoDB Streams, SQS, SNS topics.
 AWS is working on this however I heard.

-XRay is all about behavior.
+Xray is all about behavior.
 It makes it easy to analyze the behavior of your distributed serverless applications.
 AWS X-Ray is a great tool which allows you to trace and instrument your code to gain extra visibility into what’s going on.
  It also enables you to zoom in on different parts of your code and identify the parts that are lacking.